Continuous monitoring of the heart can help detect underlying cardiac issues

 “Easy to wear”

-Akkiraju Bhattiprolu, Co-Founder and Chief Technology Officer of Vigocare said that the ECG patch that it developed was easy to wear, avoiding all the discomfort that patients generally undergo while taking an ECG.
+Akkiraju Bhattiprolu, Co-Founder and Chief Technology Officer of Vigocare, said that the ECG monitoring technology includes an easy-to-wear ECG patch that connects to any mobile phone avoiding all the discomfort that patients generally experience while going through longer duration ECG monitoring.

-The proprietary electronic patch captures the electric signals and remotely transmits them to the database, which can be crunched to get actionable insights using Big Data analytics and passed on to the doctors over their phones.
-The start up, which developed the product during the Covid-19 pandemic, helped remote monitoring of patients.
+The electronic patch captures the electric signals and remotely transmits them to the secure cloud, which is crunched to get actionable insights using Big Data, analytics, artificial intelligence and machine learning solutions.
+This information can be passed on to the doctors over their phones.
+The startup, which developed the product during the Covid-19 pandemic, helped remote monitoring of patients.

 “We are not a direct-to-consumer company.
-We enter into tie-ups with hospitals and doctors, who will use it on their patients.
+We enter into tie ups with hospitals and doctors, who will use it on their patients.
 These patches are reusable.
-What we offer is a monitoring service,” he said.
+What we offer is a monitoring service.
+Doctors use our reports in their decision making and treatment plans,” he said.

-“We monitored over 25,000 patients so far, which adds up to a million hours of monitoring.
+“We monitored over 25,000 patients so far, which adds up to a million hours of monitoring,“ he said.

-“Continuous cardiac monitoring gives more insight to the heart health, arrhythmias and impending heart risks.
+“Continuous cardiac monitoring gives more insight into the heart health, arrhythmias and impending heart risks.
 It also gives us an idea about heart rate variability (HRV),” he said.

 Accurate and precise measurement of HRV gives an insight to predict the individuals who are going to be at risk for the life threatening arrhythmias.